<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 giphy_4.gif

-Redecorate!
-If you’re in a rental or military housing, your choices may be more limited, but you can still rearrange furniture, paint walls, or go thrift shopping for a new piece or two.
+If you’re in a military rental or military housing, your choices may be more limited, but you can still rearrange furniture, paint walls, or go thrift shopping for a new piece or two.
 As for me, I’m going to finally print the beautiful photographs my daughter's taken onto a few oversized canvases.

 Homeowners, consider tackling a project you’ve long put off, whether it’s simply some summer maintenance or something more extravagant like replacing kitchen cabinets or finally building that deck your family has always wanted.

-Whether you're staying put this PCS season or moving on, at some point we all end up in a location a little bit longer than we'd like.
+Whether you're staying put this PCS season or moving on, at some point, we all end up in a location a little bit longer than we'd like.

 While the above ideas won't change that fact, we can strive to get through it with positivity intact!
 For even more ideas, follow MilitaryByOwner on Pinterest.